Leasehold Advice

 Renters' Rights Act 2025

 The 2025 Act is primarily about the assured tenancy regime for renters rather than leaseholders, but it closed the ground rent trap that had been catching long-leaseholders.
 Where a flat's ground rent crossed a statutory threshold, the leaseholder could end up being treated as an assured tenant for some purposes, which carried serious side effects for them.
 The 2025 Act fixed this by taking long leases out of the assured tenancy regime altogether, so however high the ground rent goes, and however few years are left on the lease, the leaseholder is no longer at risk of being treated as an assured tenant.
+This was an issue under the assured tenancy rules that apply in England; residential tenancies in Wales are governed separately by the Renting Homes (Wales) Act 2016.

 What Is Promised but Not Yet in Force